Frequently Asked Questions

 The Leukemia Cup Regatta is a thrilling series of sailing events that combines the joy of boating with the important task of raising money to fight leukemia, lymphoma and other blood cancers.
 Since its inception, the Leukemia Cup Regatta has raised millions of dollars for lifesaving research and patient services, bringing help and hope to patients and their families.

 When and where are Regattas held?

-Regattas are held between January and October, at yacht clubs across the United States.
-To find out about events in your area, click here, and you'll find a list of states and yacht clubs participating in 2016.
+Regattas are held throughout the year at yacht clubs throughout North America.
+To find out about events in your area, click here.

 How can I sign up?
 Do I have to have my own crew?
 How do they sign up?

 To register for an event in your area, click here.
 Skippers and crew can participate in the on-water and social activities.

 The sooner you register, the better.
 You'll need time to recruit others to participate as crew members or members of your fundraising team, as well as let other skippers know about the event.
 And the longer a fundraising window you have, the more opportunity you'll have to grow your donations.

 How does fundraising work?

 Whatever your style, we'll help make fundraising fun and easy.

 For a super-simple approach, make use of the online fundraising page you'll be given when you register.
 Your local Leukemia Cup Regatta staff will provide you with a packet filled with great fundraising tips, ideas, samples and instructions on how to create a personal fundraising Web page.
 You can use the site as is or add your own photos and messaging.
 Then, email your contacts a link to your site and watch the dollars start coming in!